 - Integrating behavioral health with primary medical care for people living with HIV/AIDS.

-- Identifying and addressing trauma among people living with HIV/AIDS.
+- Identifying and addressing trauma among people living with HIV.

 Who We Are

-The E2i CCTA is a HRSA/HAB- funded four-year (August 2017 – July 2021) cooperative agreement with The Fenway Institute, in collaboration with AIDS United, for a new initiative entitled Using Evidence-Informed Interventions to Improve Health Outcomes among People Living with HIV (PLWH).
+The E2i CCTA is a HRSA/HAB- funded four-year (August 2017 – July 2021) cooperative agreement with The Fenway Institute, in collaboration with AIDS United, for the initiative entitled Using Evidence-Informed Interventions to Improve Health Outcomes among People Living with HIV.

-For immediate assistance please call Reagin Wiklund, Program Assistant, at 617.927.6208, Monday to Friday between 9 am and 5 pm EST.
+For immediate assistance please call Brian Shapiro, Program Assistant, at 617.927.6208, Monday to Friday between 9 am and 5 pm EST.

 - Alex S. Keuroghlian, M.D., M.P.H